• Skip to main content

 • 10 ounce marshmallows

-• 1 ½ teaspoon green gel food color adjust the quantity depending on how bright or light the green you like
+• 1 ½ teaspoon green gel food color adjust the quantity depending on how bright or light you like

 • 1 teaspoon vanilla extract